MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 Power platform administrators can restrict the file size of attachments users can upload in the rich text editor.

 > [!NOTE]
-> File sizes for attachments generally can be any size under 128 MB, but for optimal system performance, smaller file sizes are recommended.
+> File sizes for attachments generally can be any size under 90 MB, but for optimal system performance, smaller file sizes are recommended.

 1. Go to **Advanced Settings**, and then on the Settings menu, select System > Administration.
 1. On the **Administration page**, select **System Settings**.
 1. On the **System Settings** dialog, select the **Email** tab, and then scroll down to find the **Set file size limit for attachments** value.
 1. Enter the desired size limit for attachments, and then select **Save**.
+Please note 131072 KB is the maximum allowed value.

 ## Known issues